driekh/driekh.github.io/_posts/2024-10-24-scratchbuilding-part-5.md

 ---
 date: '2024-10-24'
-lang: nl
+lang: en
-title: 'Een Italiaans dorpje in schaal N van scratch - deel 5: het gemeentehuis'
+title: 'Modelling an Italian village in N scale from scratch - part 5: the Municipio'
 layout: post
 ---